The misconstrued Gospel passage

 And in response, Jesus said to him:

-“Blessed are you, Simon Bar Jonah, as this
+“Blessed are you, Simon Bar Jonah, for flesh and

 Hades shall not prevail over Her.